KIRAN-KUMAR-K3/GitHub-Follow-Unfollow-Automation/README.md

-# GitHub Follow/Unfollow Automation
+# 🚀 GitHub Follow/Unfollow Automation

-**GitHub-Follow-Unfollow-Automation** is a Python script designed to automate the processes of following and unfollowing users on GitHub.
-By leveraging the GitHub API, this tool efficiently manages API rate limits while performing bulk actions seamlessly.
+**GitHub-Follow-Unfollow-Automation** is a Python script that simplifies the process of following and unfollowing users on GitHub.
+With this tool, you can easily manage your followers list, leveraging the GitHub API for bulk actions while keeping API rate limits in check.

-## Features
+## ✨ Features

-- **Unfollow**: Unfollows all users you are currently following on GitHub.
+- **📤 Unfollow All**: Automatically unfollows everyone you're currently following on GitHub.
-- **Follow**: Follows a list of specified users on GitHub.
+- **📥 Bulk Follow**: Follow a pre-defined list of GitHub users with ease.
-- **Rate Limit Management**: Automatically handles GitHub API rate limits to prevent interruptions.
+- **⏱️ Rate Limit Handling**: Automatically pauses and resumes operations based on GitHub's API rate limits.
-- **Simple Setup**: User-friendly with minimal configuration required.
+- **⚡ Quick Setup**: Requires minimal configuration, making it super easy to get started.

+---

-## Requirements
+## 🛠️ Requirements

+Ensure you have the following installed:

 - **Python 3.x**
-- **requests library**
+- **requests** library

+---

-## Setup Instructions
+## 🚀 Quick Setup

+Follow these steps to get up and running:

 ### 1. Clone the Repository

-Clone this repository to your local machine:

 ```bash
 git clone https://github.com/KIRAN-KUMAR-K3/GitHub-Follow-Unfollow-Automation.git